We’ve rounded up our favorite cat scratcher products to keep your cat’s claws distracted from the carpets and the furniture.

 It comes with free catnip for extra enticement.

 Kitty City XL Corrugate Scratchers with Bubble Window

-This innovative design gives your cat the full-on scratching experience – it is completely made out of corrugated cardboard with an inside scratcher board.
+This innovative design gives your cat the full-on scratching experience*.
+It is made out of corrugated cardboard with an inside scratcher board.

 There is also a fun “skylight” bubble at the top to let light in and let your cat peer out.

 A cardboard cat condo can pull double duty as a hideout/lookout and a satisfying scratch-worthy toy.

 Check out these snazzy cardboard cat condo options your cat will love!

 Friends Forever Cat Cardboard Scratcher House

 This super-cute and unique polygon cardboard cat condo* mimics the entry/exit of a cat tree.

 The design provides all the security of a hidden lookout for napping as well as scratching.